 English in the 17th century had no standardized spelling, but even so, you can clearly read extract the meaning of this.
 It is not some abstract economic-political theory.
 It was real.
 People were suffering because of some idealistic notion of how the economy should be managed.

 Here also is the statement ‘to work for other men’s wives’ It’s meaning is clear and people like the President, might want to read a little about American history before they get some idea to create a better society in their head.

-Now extrapolating this to the current economic solution put for by government today you might think is a bit of a stretch.
+Now extrapolate this to the current economic solution put for by government today you might think is a bit of a stretch.
 But it is not.
 It is the same idea.
-We do it today with the tax system, monetary stimulus and deficit spending.
+We do it today with the tax system, monetary stimulus, and deficit spending.
 Net, net it is the same.
 This way we redistribute wealth.

 My personal observation of economic redistribution – more lessons from history

 I live as an American in post-communist Poland.
 When I read about how back home the solution is to nationalize and tax and expand government.
 I can only think about Eastern Europe’s experience with this idea.
 I just have to open my eyes and see how Poland is still trying to rebuild from democratic socialism.
 It did not work.
 It did not work with the Plymouth colony in 1621, it did not work with the New Deal in the 1930s, it did not work with socialism and communism in Eastern Europe and it is not working with the New Deal II.
 If I have to work for my neighbor’s wife, I prefer to use my time in another way, a less productive way.